 “You can see the boy needs his beauty rest,” Pop said.

 They cinched on their tool belts, and Pop turned to Jake.
-“I want you to go up top this morning and attach these brackets for the co-ax cable.”
-He opened a box to check that the brackets inside were the right size, and handed it to Jake.
+“I want you to go up top this morning and install the brackets for the co-ax cable.”
+He opened a box to check that they were the right size, and handed it to Jake.

 “Did you get the elevator running again?”
 Pop asked Wally.

 “Yeah, but you’ve got to control it from the ground,” Wally said.
-“The wiring’s crossed somewhere, and I couldn’t get the damn thing straightened out.
-We need to get an electrician out here.”
+“The wiring’s crossed, and I couldn’t get the damn thing straightened out.
+We need the electrician out here.”

 It was July 20 and already hot at sunrise.
-The men were working on a Sunday because a series of spring tornadoes had damaged the crane and knocked out the electric power for more than a week, putting them behind schedule, and that meant money.
-They had less than a month to complete the tower, which rose nearly 2,000 feet above the High Plains to transmit the signal for the ABC affiliate in Amarillo.
+The men were working on a Sunday because a series of spring tornadoes had damaged the crane and knocked out the electric power for more than a week, putting them behind.
+They had less than a month to finish the tower, which rose nearly 2,000 feet above the High Plains to transmit the signal for the ABC affiliate in Amarillo.

-Jake started to sweat—he had never been all the way to the top of the tower.
-The men had finished installing the elevator two days earlier.
-Until then, getting to the top meant climbing the ladder hand over hand for 180 stories.
+Jake started to sweat—he had never been all the way to the top.
+The men had finished installing the elevator two days ago, and no longer had to climb the ladder hand over hand for 180 stories.
 It took Pop and Wally, the most experienced of the crew, half an hour to climb it wearing their tools.
 The elevator’s steel mesh cage ascended the tower in two or three minutes, but only two men could fit inside it.